zmtcreative/gm-fancy-lists/README.md

 This extension overrides Goldmark's standard **List** and **ListItem** handling and may potentially interfere with other extensions that modify list behavior.
-It is being used in another project (*currently private*) that I'm working on with many other commonly used Goldmark extensions and **seems** to be working fine without breaking anything.
+It is being used in another project that I'm working on, using many other commonly used Goldmark extensions, and **seems** to be working fine without breaking anything.

 **However, use with caution in production environments and thoroughly test compatibility with your